트립팝 TripopTripop

 • eSIM or pocket wifi

-• ICOCA + Kansai Thru Pass
+• ICOCA + Kansai Railway Pass 2-day (formerly Kansai Thru Pass)

-• Foreign credit card for 7-Eleven ATM
+• Foreign credit card for 7-Eleven ATM withdrawals

-• USJ tickets (if going)
+• USJ tickets (if applicable)

-• Power bank (lots of temple photos)
+• Power bank (lots of temple photography)

 Wrap-up